FWDekker/test/BUGS.md

-(test) Here are instructions on how to report bugs.
+(testaa) Here are instructions on how to report bugs.